-New Resource Bank is a one-branch community bank located in San Francisco that provides products and services to customers who are predominantly small to middle size businesses, professionals, and not-for-profit organizations.
+New Resource Bank is a one-branch community bank that provides products and services to customers who are predominantly small to mid-sized businesses, professionals, and not-for-profit organizations.
 The bank’s target market is Northern California, but it also supports state-wide energy projects; its mission is to “promote sustainable living in our community.”

 Beyond e-banking services, banks can encourage environmental stewardship through their products and services.
 For instance, banks can offer green loans focused on green technologies.
 Banks may also offer green mortgages with better rates or terms to buyers with energy efficient homes.
 Green credit cards can be used to support local charities and green checking accounts may reward customers with higher rates for personal behaviors that reduce individual impacts.